-For the second year in a row in DC, the PARCC assessments have measured the knowledge and skills that matter most for students — understanding complex texts, evidence-based writing, mathematical problem-solving — all skills that lead to confidence and success in key academic areas.
+The Partnership for Assessment of Readiness for College and Careers, or PARCC, is the District of Columbia's annual assessment of mathematics and English Language Arts (ELA), based on the Common Core State Standards (CCSS).
+The PARCC assessments measure the knowledge and skills that matter most for students — understanding complex texts, evidence-based writing, mathematical problem-solving — all skills that lead to confidence and success in key academic areas.

 Students in grades 3 through 8 and high school take PARCC assessments in ELA and mathematics online each spring.
 PARCC results are one of several measures — including report card grades, classroom performance, and teacher feedback — that together create a broader picture of a child’s progress.

 To learn more about the PARCC assessment and resources available to educators and families, please explore the resources below.

 PARCC assessments were built to assess the Common Core State Standards.
 To better understand the structure and content of the assessment, the PARCC website provides ELA test specification documents and mathematics test specification documents to the public.
 These documents include claims structures and test blueprints that outline the goals and format of the assessment and evidence statements the link the assessment content to CCSS.

 To give educators a powerful tool for classroom teaching and learning, the PARCC states released test items which were used during the spring 2015 and 2016 PARCC assessments.
 The PARCC Partnership Resource Center library includes assessment items, scoring rubrics, and sample scored and annotated student responses in both ELA and mathematics for grade 3 through high school.

 Resources have been developed to allow students, families, and educators to experience the computer-based format, item types, and technology features on the PARCC assessment.
 The practice site includes the following: Tutorials; Practice Tests; Sample Items.

 Accessibility for All Students